Wine with Pizza & Pasta: The Italian Food & Wine Pairing Guide 2025

 Best Wine with Pasta: Perfect Matches for Popular Dishes

-When pairing wine with pasta, it’s important to consider the richness and intensity of the sauce.
+When pairing wine and other drinks with pasta, it’s important to consider the richness and intensity of the sauce.
 Lighter, delicate sauces work best with crisp, lighter-bodied wines, while richer, hearty sauces call for fuller-bodied wines with more tannins or acidity to balance the flavours.

-Here are classic Italian wine varietals and notable wines paired with popular pasta dishes at ‘O Ver, chosen to enhance their unique flavours.
+Here are classic wine varietals and notable wines of Italy paired with popular pasta dishes at ‘O Ver, chosen to enhance their unique flavours.

 The robust ragù served at ‘O Ver pairs beautifully with Barbera wines from Piedmont.
 With juicy red fruit and vibrant acidity, Barbera d’Asti cuts through the richness of the meat sauce, creating a lively, balanced pairing.
 Michele Chiarlo’s Barbera is a great choice here.